Leadership Team

 Matthew Crossman

-Chief Operating Officer
+President and Chief Operating Officer

 Matthew Crossman joined Emergency Medical Care Inc. (EMC) as Chief Operating Officer (COO) in January 2024.
 As COO, Matthew provides leadership and direction for the day-to-day operations of the EHS Ambulance Operations system in Nova Scotia (ground/air/medical communications), as well as 811 Telecare for both Nova Scotia and Prince Edward Island.